CyberHappenings logo

 KB5070311 introduces File Explorer dark mode flash bug

 The KB5070311 update triggered bright white flashes when launching File Explorer in dark mode on Windows 11 systems.
 This issue occurred during various actions such as navigating to or from Home or Gallery, creating a new tab, toggling the Details pane, and selecting 'More details' while copying files.
-Microsoft has since fixed this issue with the December KB5072033 Patch Tuesday cumulative update.
+Microsoft is still working to fully address this issue, with the bug fix rolling out to all Windows Insiders in the Beta and Dev channels who install the Windows 11 Build 26220.7961 (KB5079382) and Windows 11 Build 26300.7965 (KB5079385) preview builds.

 Show sources